 As shown in Table 1 and Table 2, for the traffic model of 10Mbps@60FPS with 30ms PDB, 3ms or 5ms SR delay for DG scheduling has little impact on capacity performance due to the rather relaxed PDB.
 Therefore, DG scheduling can achieve higher system capacity due to more flexible resource allocation than that for legacy CG or enhanced CG with dynamic resource adjustment indication.
 However, for the traffic model of 10Mbps@60FPS with 10ms PDB, due to stringent PDB there may be rather limited transmission opportunities for DG scheduling, especially when the SR delay=5ms, UEs very probably cannot be scheduled in time, and the system capacity drops to 0 UEs/cell.

 For the traffic model of 10Mbps@60FPS with 10ms PDB, compared to Case 5-1 and Case 5-2, in Case 4 the system capacity is significantly improved by using CG to convey BSR reports to avoid the SR delay and video data is scheduled by DG.
 However, UEs still need to wait for resource grants before the gNB decodes BSR reports correctly, which is modelled as BSR delay.
 Therefore, the possible transmission opportunities are reduced.
 Compared to Case 4, Case 2 of enhanced CG for BSR reports and video data transmission with dynamic resource adjustment indication based on MAC CE can achieve 4.83% and 41.36% gains in DDDSU and DDDUU TDD patterns, respectively.

-By enhancing CG-UCI to indicate the dynamic resource adjustment (request for additional resources, or recycling of excessive resources), BSR delay can be reduced to 0.5ms in Case 3, and additional 27.17% and 78.67% gain can be obtained in DDDSU and DDDUU TDD patterns, respectively, compared to Case 4.
+By enhancing CG-UCI to indicate the dynamic resource adjustment (request for additional resources, or recycling of excessive resources), BSR delay can be reduced to 0.5ms in Case 3, Case 6 and Case 8.
+As shown in Table 1 and Table 2, additional 27.17% and 78.67% gain can be obtained by Case 3, and 42.93% and 37.02% gain can be obtained by Case 6 in DDDSU and DDDUU TDD patterns, respectively, compared to Case 4.
+Besides, compared to Case 7, Case 8 can achieve another 20.90% and 15.01% capacity gain by the enhancement of UCI based dynamic resource adjustment indication in DDDSU and DDDUU TDD patterns, respectively, because the UCI based dynamic resource adjustment indication can reduce the BSR delay.